google/transit/gtfs-realtime/spec/en/reference.md

 ## _enum OccupancyStatus_

 The nominal status of passenger occupancy for the vehicle or carriage.

+Individual producers may not publish all OccupancyStatus values.
+Therefore, consumers must not assume that the OccupancyStatus values follow a linear scale.
+Consumers should represent OccupancyStatus values as the nominal status indicated and intended by the producer.
+Likewise, producers must use OccupancyStatus values that correspond to actual vehicle occupancy states, and must not interally map OccupancyStatus values to interpreted percentages.

 For describing passenger occupancy levels on a linear scale, see `VehiclePosition.occupancy_percentage`.